 - Jars: Jars with air-tight lids (such as mason jars or canning jars) are good for storing smaller amounts of food.
 The downside is that jars will easily break during earthquakes, tornadoes, and other disasters so protect them.
 Don’t use recycling jars with threaded lids; moths and other pests can follow the grooves and easily get inside the jars!

 - Food grade plastic: Most plastic food containers don’t really have an air-tight lid, so are not suitable for long-term storage.
 This is why I personally prefer Mylar.
 Here are some good options for food storage containers.

 - Buckets: An easy way to store large amounts of pasta is to put it in a bucket.
-You can get gasket lids which provide an air-tight seal.
-Because the lids can leak though, it’s still best to put pasta in other containers before putting them in buckets.
+You can get gasket lids that provide an air-tight seal.
+Because the lids can leak though, it’s still best to put the pasta in other containers before putting them in buckets.

 What about vacuum sealing pasta?

 Vacuum sealing will remove air from around pasta, thus improving shelf life.
 The problem is that vacuum sealer bags are not completely air-tight.
 They will eventually start to leak over time.

 For this reason, they aren’t ideal for long-term food storage.
 One solution is to first vacuum seal pasta and then put it in buckets with gasket lids.
 The combination provides better protection from air and moisture.

 Oxygen absorbers (OAs) are little packets that absorb oxygen from the air.
 Because oxygen is one of the things which causes food to spoil, using them can increase shelf life drastically.
 You’ll definitely want to use oxygen absorbers with any enriched pastas, flavored pastas, egg pastas, or pasta with a higher oil content (like whole-grain pasta).